posted: december 16 by Rich Batsford

-Ages 9 years and upwards, whether you want to play seriously or just for fun, I can guide you along from your very first lesson.
-I am classically trained, but also have wide experience in other styles.
+Ages 6 years and upwards, whether you want to play seriously or just for fun, I can guide you along from your very first lesson.
+I am classically trained, but also have experience in other styles.

-I’ve been playing for 30 years including performances in International Festivals and I have been teaching privately for 15 years in the UK.
+I’ve been playing for 35 years including performances in International Fringe Festivals and teaching privately for 20 years.

 Apart from the joy of playing a wonderful and versatile instrument, learning piano is a really good introduction to understanding and appreciating music generally.

 Lessons range from $25 for a half hour, $30 for 45 mins or $40 for an hour slot and timings are flexible.
 Contact me now to book your first lesson or with any queries or questions.

 These are testimonials from some of my current students:

 “Rich has been teaching my 3 children piano for a few years, he’s incredibly patient with them all and they love having him as their teacher.
 He comes very highly recommended!”
 Seleah

 “I have been having lessons for appx 6 months now, Rich is reliable and punctual.
 I feel my playing has progressed immensely and he gives you the tools to be able to not just play but play well.
 He is patient and is easily adaptable as a teacher which makes me look forward to all my lessons.
 I cant highly recommend enough.”
 Heidi